81.4 F

 We Can Lower Gas Prices Now, Says Governor Glenn Youngkin

-, VA – Governor Glenn Youngkin today sent to the General Assembly to suspend Virginia’s gas tax for three months.
-The legislation will be introduced by Delegate Tara Durant (R-Stafford) and Senator Steve Newman (R-).
+RICHMOND, VA – Governor Glenn Youngkin today sent legislation to the General Assembly to suspend Virginia’s gas tax for three months.
+The legislation will be introduced by Delegate Tara Durant (R-Stafford) and Senator Steve Newman (R-Lynchburg).

 -Virginians need tax relief and it’s time for the General Assembly to act on the multiple tax relief proposals.
-With and squeezing ‘ pocket books across Virginia and the nation and with over $1 billion in unanticipated revenue in our fund, the general assembly must act now.
-Virginia should join numerous other states, led by both and Democrats, in temporarily suspending the gas tax.
+With gas prices and inflation squeezing families’ pocket books across Virginia and the nation and with over $1 billion in unanticipated revenue in our transportation fund, the general assembly must act now.
+Virginia should join numerous other states, led by both Republicans and Democrats, in temporarily suspending the gas tax.
 Actions speak louder than words, we can lower gas prices now for all Virginians,” said Governor Glenn Youngkin.

 Revenue from the tax, commonly referred to as “the gas tax” is deposited in the Commonwealth Transportation Fund along with a portion of the state’s sales and use tax.
 The Commonwealth Transportation Fund, which funds maintenance and construction for all modes of transportation, is currently realizing revenue well-above forecast and has $671.4 million unanticipated revenue in FY22 and $457.6 million FY23.